tkdchen/pipeline-migration-tool/README.md

 # For example, the following set will result in bundles like quay.io/account_name/task-clone
 export IMAGE_NS=quay.io/account_name

+# Enable local test in order to work with images from arbitrary image organization.
+export PMT_LOCAL_TEST=on

 # Specify an alternative registry authentication file
 export REGISTRY_AUTH_JSON=path/to/auth.json